 The lecture is a mandatory part of the Core in the module “Theory of Knowledge.”
 There are no special requirements for taking it.

-Pass/Fail Examination: To be eligible for the exam, students must either write two response papers to two different texts discussed in the workgroups or give an oral presentation to one of the texts.
+Pass/Fail Examination: To be eligible for the exam, students must give an oral presentation on one of the texts discussed in the workgroups.